Sathwick-Reddy-M/Sign-Language-Recognition/README.md

 Using this model we can convert the ASL into the respective english sentences quite easily.

+The deployed version of the model can be view [here](https://sathwick-reddy-m-sign-language-to-text-web-app-6j4rww.streamlitapp.com/)

 ## Model Characterstics
 ### Input
 A gray scale ASL letter image of shape (28X28)